 What Is Dallis Grass

-Dallis Grass is a clumpy, grassy weed common in the Southeast.
-This is the problem grass you see "pop up" the day after mowing.
-This grassy weed is sometimes confused with Crabgrass.
+Dallis grass is a clumpy, grassy weed common in the Southeast.
+It’s the problem grass that seems to “pop up” the day after mowing.
+This weed is often confused with crabgrass.

-Crabgrass is an annual and can be controlled with the use of a pre-emergent herbicide, whereas Dallis Grass is a perennial and cannot be controlled with a pre-emergent.
+Crabgrass is an annual and can be controlled with a pre-emergent herbicide.
+Dallis grass, however, is a perennial and cannot be controlled with pre-emergent applications.

 About the Author